Nitazenes are killing kids

 Protect your loved ones from a Nitazene overdose

-Nitazenes are synthetic opioids 500 times stronger than fentanyl – and they’re deadly.
+Nitazenes are synthetic opioids hundreds of times stronger than fentanyl – and they’re deadly.

 Nitazenes have already caused severe overdoses and deaths in NSW and around the world – and no one knows they’re even taking them.